September 24, 2020

 WordPress with WooCommerce Bespoke Design & Build

-Although there are pre-built themes available for WordPress and WooCommerce (the eCommerce plugin for WordPress), we like to design and build our own themes from scratch.
+Although there are pre-built themes available for WordPress and WooCommerce (the eCommerce plugin for WordPress), we like to design and build our own WordPress themes from scratch.

 Creating our own themes for WordPress & WooCommerce allows for the following benefits: